andreassosilo/chickuiz/README.md

 Develop a quiz web app for final project phase 0 - batch 34 (Humble Fox) at Hacktiv8 Coding Bootcamp

 **Chickuiz** is a quiz app, where the player attempt to answer questions correctly.
-It is a game to test your skill about general knowledge subject.
+It is a game to test your skill in general knowledge subject.

 :baby_chick: [**Play The Game**] **https://andreassosilo.github.io/chickuiz/**